 1 Goal Name Provide Decent and Affordable Housing Goal Description The City is focused on providing decent and affordable housing through a variety of programs as funding permits.
 Programs and activities to accomplish the City's goal include: new construction of affordable housing; acquisition and/or rehabilitation activities; rehabilitation assistance programs; lead-based paint hazard reduction efforts; and home ownership assistance.
-2 Goal Name Goal Name Address the Needs of Homeless Individuals Goal Description The City of Garden Grove will continue to use its funds to address homeless needs in the City in a manner that supports the countywide CoC system.
-3 Goal Name Provide Community and Supportive Services Goal Description The City will provide for a variety of community and supportive services, with a focus on crime awareness a programs and senior services.
+2 Goal Name Address the Needs of Homeless Individuals Goal Description The City of Garden Grove will continue to use its funds to address homeless needs in the City in a manner that supports the countywide CoC system.
+3 Goal Name Provide Community and Supportive Services Goal Description The City will provide for a variety of community and supportive services, with a focus on crime awareness and prevention programs and senior services.
 Other services may be considered if funding is available.
-The City will provide for a variety of community and supportive services, with a focus on crime awareness and prevention programs and senior services.
-Other services may be considered if funding is available.

 4 Goal Name Address Public Facilities and Infrastructure Needs Goal Description The City will coordinate improvements to public facilities and infrastructure to improve living conditions for low-income residents and neighborhoods.
-5 Goal Name Promote Economic Development and Employment Goal Description The City will promote greater employment opportunities and support of economic development activities throughout the city.
-6 Goal Name Provide for Planning and Administration Activities Goal Description The City will continue to administer the CDBG, HOME, and ESG programs in compliance with program regulations and requirements.
+5 Goal Name Promote Economic Development and Employment Promote Economic Development and Employment Goal Description The City will promote greater employment opportunities and support of economic development activities throughout the city.

+6 6 Goal Name Provide for Planning and Administration Activities Goal Description The City will continue to administer the CDBG, HOME, and ESG programs in compliance with program regulations and requirements.
 To ensure the effective use of limited CDBG, HOME, and ESG funds, the City must allocate funding towards planning and monitoring of the programs.
 The City complies with state and federal fair housing laws.
 To achieve fair housing goals, the City has contracted with a fair housing service provider to provide information, mediation, and referrals to residents.
 Garden Grove will strive to provide and maintain equal housing opportunities for all residents in the City, including special needs residents.